Euclid's Elements

 These 23 definitions at the beginning of Book VII are the definitions for all three books VII through IX on number theory.
 Some won't be used until Books VIII or IX.

-These first two definitions are not very constructive towards a theory of numbers.
-The numbers in definition 2 are meant to be whole positive numbers greater than 1, and definition 1 is meant to define the unit as 1.
-The word "monad," derived directly from the Greek, is sometimes used instead of "unit."
+The numbers in definition 2 are meant to be whole positive numbers greater than 1, and Definition 1 is meant to define the unit as 1.
+The word “monad,” derived directly from the Greek, is sometimes used instead of “unit.”

 Euclid treats the unit, 1, separately from numbers, 2, 3, and so forth.
 This makes his proofs awkward in some cases.
+Rarely Euclid does treat 1 as a number.
 Chrysippus (280–207), a Stoic philosopher, claimed that 1 is a number, but his pronouncement was not accepted for some time.

 java applet or image

-It is not clear what the nature of these numbers is supposed to be.
-But their nature is irrelevant.
-Euclid could illustrate the unit as a line or as any other magnitude, and numbers would then be illustrated as multiples of that unit.
+It is not clear what the nature of these numbers is supposed to be, but their nature is irrelevant.
+Euclid could illustrate the unit as a line, a point, or a magnitude of any kind, and numbers would then be illustrated as multiples of that unit.

 Mathematical induction